 All science majors must take ISC 312: Junior Seminar as their writing intensive course.

 Senior Seminar Requirement

-Students must successfully complete ISC 496A and ISC 496B in order to graduate with a B.S. in Health Science.
+Students must successfully complete ISC 496A and ISC 496B in order to graduate with a B.S. or B.A in Health Science.

 It is strongly encouraged that students participate in a summer undergraduate research experience either with a Marygrove College faculty member, or by securing an off-campus internship or fellowship before they graduate.
 Students may receive elective credit for an internship through HSC 388, HSC 488, and/or HSC 491.